 - Statements of medical staff in respect of your condition at the time of the reported incident;

 - Photographs of any visible injuries; and

-Your claim may result in compensation for medical costs, emotional and psychological harm as a direct result of the assault.
+Your claim may result in compensation for medical costs, and emotional and psychological harm as a direct result of the assault.
 You can claim for loss of income if the extent of the injuries caused you to be unable to work for a period.
-You may also claim for pain and suffering.
-Families of the victims may claim for loss of support if the assault resulted in the death of the family’s breadwinner.
+You may also claim pain and suffering.
+Families of the victims may claim loss of support if the assault resulted in the death of the family’s breadwinner.